 In June 2017, the Artesia Aquatics Foundation selected the Huitt-Zollars design and planning team to provide architectural and engineering design for their new family aquatics center and high school competition pool.
 The project emerges from a collaboration between the City of Artesia, Artesia Public Schools, and the AAC Foundation.

-Located on 10 acres of land, the facility will feature four different aquatic elements: a natatorium with two indoor pools, a 25-yard/8-lane competition pool, and a 60-foot long, 4-lane flexible/training warm-up cool-down pool.
-The outdoor facility will have a shallow, zero-entry pool with interactive features such as a 25’ tall oil rig that bursts water at the top and a large, 4,000-SF recreational pool shaped as their beloved school mascot—a bulldog.
-This large pool also features a lazy river, and three large slides.
+Located on 10 acres of land, the facility features four different aquatic elements: a natatorium with two indoor pools, a 25-yard/8-lane competition pool, and a 60-foot long, 4-lane flexible/training warm-up cool-down pool.
+The outdoor facility has e a shallow, zero-entry pool with interactive features such as a 25’ tall oil rig that bursts water at the top and a large, 4,000-square-foot recreational pool shaped as their beloved school mascot—a bulldog.
+This large pool also features a lazy river and three slides.
 The project site development includes parking, school bus drop-off, landscape for family picnics, and ample decking surrounding the pools for safe recreation and interaction.

 Prior to design, Huitt-Zollars and its consultants conducted a comprehensive planning and programming study to deliver programming and design that exceeds the expectations for the schools and the citizens while maintaining projected budget targets.
-The study not only allows the stakeholders to understand construction cost expectations but also operation and maintenance cost and strategies.
+The study not only allowed the stakeholders to understand construction cost expectations, but also operation and maintenance cost and strategies.

-The Artesia Aquatic Center will be an attraction for local and regional events and a destination for travelers, providing opportunity for business enhancement and economic development in the area.
-The grand opening is scheduled for June of 2019.
+The Artesia Aquatic Center is an attraction for local and regional events and a destination for travelers, providing opportunity for business enhancement and economic development in the area.